warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

      each code applies to, and the discount amount per course seat.
 The system calculates this value automatically, and the value cannot be changed.
    * **Total to Invoice to Client**: The amount that the client pays for this coupon.
-If this value is the same as the value for **Total Value of Coupon**, you can leave this field blank.
+If you do not want to send an invoice to the client, you can leave this field blank.
 If you want to invoice the client for a different amount, enter the amount to invoice the client in this field.

 #.
 Select **Create Coupon**.